-Choosing the right collaborative software is key.
+Choosing the right collaborative software for your needs is key.
 It’ll allow you to streamline communication and work processes all in one place.
-And, since your remote collaboration software will be cloud-based, you’ll be able to access it from anywhere, at any time, on virtually any device.
+And since your remote collaboration software will be cloud-based, you’ll be able to access it from anywhere at any time, on virtually any device.

 Promote the organization’s work culture

-In addition to being a work collaboration tool, your platform of choice is also a great way to support and maintain company culture.
+Once your team is established on your platforms of choice for work from home, a social channel or chat room is a great way to support and maintain company culture.
 For example, you could have a chat room like #watercooler, where team members can share non-work related things like pictures, articles, and generally shoot the breeze.

-Remote teams must also keep sight of broad-spectrum company goals and values.
+It’ll also be essential to uphold any company goals.
+Don’t lose sight of any company values with the switch to remote teams.
 For instance, if volunteering, canned food drives, or any efforts to go green were part of your company culture before the shift to online work, be sure to echo their importance and maintain a level of support for those causes.

 Get the right talent and trust them to deliver

-Online employees need to take initiative in order to consistently provide high quality work , so it’s critical to find and hire the right staff.
+Online employees need to take initiative in order to provide high quality work consistently, so finding and hiring the right staff is critical.
 To do that, you need to leverage the remote workforce.
-Outsourcing and staff augmentation are not only great ways to accomplish that, but can also save a significant amount of money.
+Outsourcing and staff augmentation is not only a great way to accomplish that, but it also saves a significant amount of money.

 Nearshoring provides the best of both worlds: affordable yet highly qualified talent that works the same hours as you do, ensuring seamless communication.

-The transformation from a conventional to a home office can be a little jarring for some, but with a well-considered strategy and a bit of patience, you can successfully manage your team remotely.
-Keep the above tips in mind, and if you have any questions or would like additional help, get in touch with us.
-We’ll be glad to provide professional advice about how to best manage your team.
+The transformation from conventional office to home office can be a little jarring for some, but with a well-considered strategy and a bit of patience, you can successfully manage your team remotely.
+Keep the above tips in mind, and if you have any questions or would like some additional help, get in touch with us and we’ll be glad to provide professional advice about how to best manage your team.